keithk1210/DungeonGame/README.md

 # DungeonGame

 Hello!
 This was a project that I worked on in December 2021 and January 2022.
-The basic framework of the game is based off a Dungeon Crawler made by HexagonNico.
+The framework of the game is based off a Dungeon Crawler made by HexagonNico.
 Here is the GitHub link: https://github.com/HexagonNico/Dungeon-Crawler.

 Although my game uses much of HexagonNico's code, I also added some features of my own.
 For example, I:
 - Designed my own dungeon generation algorithm